dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 gRPC services are hosted on ASP.NET Core which reports events about incoming HTTP requests. gRPC specific metadata is added to the existing HTTP request diagnostics that ASP.NET Core provides.

-* Diagnostic source name is `Microsoft.AspNetCore`
+* Diagnostic source name is `Microsoft.AspNetCore`.
-* Activity name is `Microsoft.AspNetCore.Hosting.HttpRequestIn`
+* Activity name is `Microsoft.AspNetCore.Hosting.HttpRequestIn`.
-  * Name of the gRPC method invoked by the gRPC call is added as a tag with the name `grpc.method`
+  * Name of the gRPC method invoked by the gRPC call is added as a tag with the name `grpc.method`.
-  * Status code of the gRPC call when it is complete is added as a tag with the name `grpc.status_code`
+  * Status code of the gRPC call when it is complete is added as a tag with the name `grpc.status_code`.

 ### gRPC client diagnostics

 The .NET gRPC client uses `HttpClient` to make gRPC calls.
 Although `HttpClient` writes diagnostic events, the .NET gRPC client provides a custom diagnostic source, activity and events so that complete information about a gRPC call is reported.

-* Diagnostic source name is `Grpc.Net.Client`
+* Diagnostic source name is `Grpc.Net.Client`.
-* Activity name is `Grpc.Net.Client.GrpcOut`
+* Activity name is `Grpc.Net.Client.GrpcOut`.
-  * Name of the gRPC method invoked by the gRPC call is added as a tag with the name `grpc.method`
+  * Name of the gRPC method invoked by the gRPC call is added as a tag with the name `grpc.method`.
-  * Status code of the gRPC call when it is complete is added as a tag with the name `grpc.status_code`
+  * Status code of the gRPC call when it is complete is added as a tag with the name `grpc.status_code`.

 ### Capturing diagnostics

-The easist way to use `DiagnosticSource` is to configure a telemetry library like [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) or [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet).
-Once configured they will collection information about gRPC calls in your app.
+The easist way to use `DiagnosticSource` is to configure a telemetry library such as [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) or [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet) in your app.
+A telemetry library will collection information about gRPC calls in your app.

 You can also listen to `DiagnosticSource` events in code using `DiagnosticListener`.
 For information about listening to a diagnostic source with code, visit the [DiagnosticSource user's guide](https://github.com/dotnet/corefx/blob/d3942d4671919edb0cca6ddc1840190f524a809d/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md#consuming-data-with-diagnosticlistener).